johnathondillon/write-relay/docs/architecture.md

 honoring `Retry-After` only within the configured maximum delay.
 Other responses dead-letter immediately.

+Every `2xx`, including `202 Accepted`, is a successful sink result.
+Receivers must complete the work or durably accept responsibility for processing it before returning success.
+A receiver that queues work owns its subsequent retries and recovery.
+After recording `delivered`, WriteRelay does not monitor downstream processing or retry that delivery.
+See the [FAQ](faq.md) for application examples.

 ## Operational behavior

 Transient replication connection failures reconnect with bounded exponential